juxhouse/bela-resources/Concepts.md

 ## Containments

-Containment is the relationship between a parent element and a child element.
-Parent elements are also called "containers".
+A containment is the relationship between a parent element and a child element.
+Parent elements can also be called "containers".
 [API](/API.md#add-containments)

 Restrictions:
  - An element cannot be contained by more that one parent element.
  - There cannot be containment cycles.

 A project can contain a package, for example, which can contain a class, which can contain a method.
 BELA does not have any containment restrictions based on element types.

+> [!NOTE]
+> The standard C4 model, which inspires BELA's graphics, defines a specific meaning for "containers" and allows them only at a single level.
+BELA uses the more general meaning of "container" which is simply an element that contains other elements, and allows containments at infinite levels, like Russian dolls.

 #### Top-level Elements